seansovine/rust_clz_xml/README.md

 ## gRPC Microservice Architecture

-We've currently implemented the database utility as a gRPC microservice that can be called remotely with various commands from our future TUI.
+We've currently implemented the Golang database utility as a gRPC microservice that can be called remotely with various commands from our future TUI.
 We may also make our Rust XML import program run as a gRPC service, so it can be run interactively through the TUI.
 Then the user can provide input to help avoid adding duplicate data and for merging data from overlapping records.

-The first point of this is to experiment with the technology.
-But as we expand the system, we may find more interesting things to do with it.
+Using gRPC opens up some interesting possibilities.
 For example we could run the database service and web app on a Raspberry Pi server so it's always available.
+Another idea is to add services for creating, managing, and restoring database dumps as checkpoints when updating the collection data.
 More details are [here](dbutil/README.md).

 ## Next